Why doctors die

 • Recent patient with a poor outcome

-Resultantly, although physicians are typically better resourced than the general population, there remain significant barriers to seeking help.
+Resultantly, although physicians are typically better resourced and supported than the general population, there remain significant barriers to seeking help.

 We explore these barriers to help-seeking in physicians in Part 2.